Functional disorder: Overlap

-Terminology and classification
+Classification

 The terminology for functional disorders has been fraught with confusion and controversy, with many different terms used to describe them.
-Sometimes functional disorders are equated or mistakenly confused with diagnoses like category of “somatoform disorders”, “medically unexplained symptoms”, “psychogenic symptoms” or “conversion disorders”.
+Sometimes functional disorders are equated or mistakenly confused with diagnoses like category of "somatoform disorders", "medically unexplained symptoms", "psychogenic symptoms" or "conversion disorders".
 Many historical terms are now no longer thought of as accurate, and are considered by many to be stigmatising.

 Psychiatric illnesses have historically also been considered as functional disorders in some classification systems, as they often fulfil the criteria above.
-From now on, this article refers primarily to functional somatic disorders in which the primary troubling symptoms are generally understood as related to the body.
 Whether a given medical condition is termed a functional disorder depends in part on the state of knowledge.
 Some diseases, such as epilepsy, were historically categorized as functional disorders but are no longer classified that way.

 Prevalence

 Functional disorders can affect individuals of all ages, ethnic groups and socioeconomic backgrounds.
 In clinical populations, functional disorders are common and have been found to present in around one-third of consultations in both specialist practice and primary care.
 Chronic courses of disorders are common and are associated with high disability, health-care usage and social costs.

 Rates differ in the clinical population compared with the general population, and will vary depending on the criteria used to make the diagnosis.
-For example, irritable bowel syndrome is thought to affect 4.1%, and fibromyalgia 0.2-11.4% of the global population.
+For example, irritable bowel syndrome is thought to affect 4.1%, and fibromyalgia 0.2–11.4% of the global population.

 A recent large study carried out on population samples in Denmark showed the following: In total, 16.3% of adults reported symptoms fulfilling the criteria for at least one Functional Somatic Syndrome, and 16.1% fulfilled criteria for Bodily Distress Syndrome.